Priyasunil26/Kubernetes-Document/deploying-on-eks-using-kubectl.md

 6. Access the link provided in the prerequisites to create a database.

 7. Open kustomisation.yaml file, downloaded in Step 1.
 Replace the File system ID noted in Step 5 to the <efs_file_system_id> place in the file.

     ![replace-fs-id](imageseks/replace-fs-id.png)

 8. Deploy the latest Nginx ingress controller to your cluster using the following command.
     ```bash
     kubectl apply -f https://raw.githubusercontent.com/kubernetes/ingress-nginx/controller-v1.10.0/deploy/static/provider/cloud/deploy.yaml

-8. Run the following command to obtain the ingress IP address.
+9. Run the following command to obtain the ingress IP address.
     ```bash
     kubectl get service/ingress-nginx-controller -n ingress-nginx

-9. If you have a DNS to map with the application, you can continue with the following steps, else skip to Step 12.

-10. Open the ingress.yaml file.
-Uncomment the host value and replace your DNS hostname with example.com and save the file.

-11. If you have the SSL certificate for your DNS and need to configure the site with your SSL certificate, follow the below step or you can skip to Step 18.

-12. Run the following command to create a TLS secret with your SSL certificate.
-    ```bash
-    kubectl create secret tls bold-tls -n bold-services --key <key-path> --cert <certificate-path>

-9. After obtaining the External IP address, replace the app-base URL with your External IP address.
+10. After obtaining the External IP address, replace the app-base URL with your External IP address.
     ![Replace-app-base-url](imageseks/replace-url.png)

-10. Navigate to the folder where the deployment files were downloaded from Step 1.
+11. Navigate to the folder where the deployment files were downloaded from Step 1.

-11. Run the following command to deploy Bold BI application on AKS cluster
+12. Run the following command to deploy Bold BI application on AKS cluster
     ```bash
     kubectl apply -k .

-12. If you encounter an issue such as "snippet annotation cannot be used because snippet directives are disabled by the Ingress administrator," then edit the config file and change "allow-snippet-annotation" to true.
+13. If you encounter an issue such as "snippet annotation cannot be used because snippet directives are disabled by the Ingress administrator," then edit the config file and change "allow-snippet-annotation" to true.
     ![snippet error](images/snippet-error.png)
     ![snippet annotation](images/snippet-annotation.png)
     Use the Below command to Edit config Map file
     ```bash
     kubectl edit cm ingress-nginx-controller -n ingress-nginx

-13. Again apply the step 11.
+14. Again apply the step 11.
 Please wait for some time until the Bold BI On-Premise application is deployed to your Microsoft AKS cluster.

-14. Use the following command to get the pods status.
+15. Use the following command to get the pods status.
     ```bash
     kubectl get pods -n bold-services

-15. Wait until you see the applications running.
+16. Wait until you see the applications running.
 Then, use the DNS or ingress IP address you obtained from Step 10 to access the application in the browser.

-16. Configure the Bold BI On-Premise application startup to utilize the application.
+17. Configure the Bold BI On-Premise application startup to utilize the application.
 Please refer to the following [link](https://help.boldbi.com/embedded-bi/application-startup) for more details on configuring the application startup.